Clementi, Singapore: Amenities

-The Commonwealth Cinema on the south side of Clementi MRT station was demolished in 2008 and rebuilt into a 4-storey shopping mall, previously named 'CityVibe', but has since been renamed to 'Grantal Mall'.
-The former Eng Wah's Empress Entertainment Centre Cineplex has also been rebuilt and reopened as '321 Clementi' in March 2015.
+The Commonwealth Cinema on the south side of Clementi MRT station was demolished in 2008 and rebuilt into a four-storey shopping mall, previously named 'CityVibe', but later renamed to 'Grantal Mall'.
+The former Eng Wah's Empress Entertainment Centre Cineplex was also rebuilt and reopened as '321 Clementi' in March 2015.

-Further from the town centre, a shopping complex, West Coast Plaza, serves the upmarket residents of the condominiums and HDB flats along West Coast Road.
+Further from the town centre, a shopping complex, West Coast Plaza, serves the residents along West Coast Road.

 The Singapore Police 'D' Divisional Headquarters is located at Clementi Avenue 5, while the Clementi Neighbourhood Police Post is situated at Clementi Avenue 3.
 Clementi Fire Station is located off Commonwealth Avenue West.

 In April 2005, the HDB announced plans to build a new mixed-use development at Clementi Town Centre, on the existing bus interchange site.
 The new development complex was to house a 5-storey retail podium with two basements, two 40-storey residential blocks (Clementi Towers), the West Coast Town Council (Clementi Office), a public library and an air-conditioned bus interchange.
 On 21 May 2011, The Clementi Mall – the retail shopping mall part of the mixed-use development, officially opened.
 The mall is linked directly to Clementi MRT station on the third level, and the air-conditioned Clementi Bus Interchange at the first level has direct access to the mall.
 It is the first development in Singapore to integrate public housing, public transport and commercial facilities built together within a single complex.
 On 15 May 2012, the mixed development won the prestigious international FIABCI Prix d'Excellence award, scoring the Runner-up award under the Master Plan Category.

 Clementi United Temple, Singapore Buddhist Youth Mission, Ang Chee Sia Ong Temple and Tentera Di-Raja Mosque are some places of worship located in Clementi.

-Dover Forest, located just across the Ulu Pandan Rd nearby condominiums such as Pine Tree Hill and Pine Grove is a half-century old secondary regrowth forest embedded in the urban matrix of Ulu Pandan, Singapore.
+Dover Forest, located just across the Ulu Pandan Rd, is a half-century old secondary regrowth forest embedded in the urban matrix of Ulu Pandan, Singapore.
 Bounded by three roads and a concrete canal, its 33 hectares consist of western and eastern halves separated by a mowed grass lawn.
-Dover Forest is home to globally and locally endangered species such as the straw-headed bulbul, changeable hawk-eagle, oriental pied hornbill, Pila scutata, Ficus virens, and many more.
+The forest contains more than 158 animal species, inclusive of critically endangered ones, and 120 plant species.
+In the Urban Redevelopment Authority Master Plan 2014, the forest was zoned as residential which resulted in Housing and Development Board (HDB) planning to convert forest into a new residential area in 2020.
+Nature Society (Singapore), as well as other nature groups such as Singapore Youth Voices for Biodiversity and LepakInSG, raised concerns about the plans for the conversion.
+Two studies were then conducted by HDB and National Parks Board separately on the biodiversity and connection to nearby forests.
+The initial plans were then changed to retain the western half of the forest while 11 hectares of the eastern half will be developed into housing use.